 Bound Angle Pose (baddha konasana) is often used as a counter pose (or rebalancing pose) for wide leg forward bend.
+It can also be used as a stretch for the adductors or inner thighs.

 Also called Butterfly or Baddha Konasana, this is a forward bending yoga pose in which the knees are bent and opened out to the side.
 The feet are pulled in as close to the pelvis as possible.